aimandnsh/concrete-craked-classification/README.md

 Training: The model is trained using the labeled dataset, optimizing for classification accuracy and minimizing loss through techniques Adam optimization.\

 Evaluation: The trained model is evaluated on the validation set to assess performance metrics such as accuracy, precision, recall, and F1-score.
+This evaluation conclude CrackDetection.ipynb file.

 Testing: Finally, the model is tested on the unseen test set to evaluate its generalization capability and real-world performance.